hdf1996/careerfoundry-challenge/README.md

-# README
+# WeatherApp

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies
+This app uses OpenWeatherMap to show a nice & detailed view of your local weather!

+- Ruby version: 2.5.1

-* Configuration
+- Configuration
+  - Set OPEN_WEATHER_APP_ID to a valid api token (create yours at https://openweathermap.org/)
+  - Set up redis with the default settings
+  - Set up postgresql (you can find the credentials at config/database.yml)

-* Database creation
+- Database creation
+  - rails db:create

-* Database initialization
+- Database initialization
+  - rails db:migrate

-* How to run the test suite
+- How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+  - bundle exec rspec
+  - bundle exec rubocop app spec -Ra

-* Deployment instructions
+- Deployment instructions

-* ...
+  - just push to hdf1986/careerfoundry-challenge master branch and you are done!